Engrava

 Every thought in Engrava has a score.
 Engrava computes it from five signals — recency, staleness, confirmation, confidence, and frequency — then passes them through gates — a minimum-confirmations check, a promotion threshold, and a per-cycle cap — to decide what gets promoted and consolidated.

-Runs without LLMs.
+No language-model call.
 Deterministic.
 Configurable in YAML.

 Install & configure